 What Does the Bible Say About Sex?

 Sex is the topic that mothers and the older generation try very hard to avoid discussing openly.
-That has left many believers wondering whether or not sex is a taboo.
+That has left many believers wondering whether or not sex is taboo.
+Is sex in the bible?
 Is it something biblical?
 But then, if you look at all of those people condemning sexual topics, many of them have children who are complete evidence that they’ve had their own sexual experiences.

 Why do people try as much as possible to avoid sex topics when they have their own experiences that weren’t so bad after all?
 Are believers forbidden from talking about sex?
 Is sex so sacred that people should not discuss it openly?
 What exactly does the Bible have to say about all of these questions?